mlochbaum/BQN/doc/block.md

 The name `𝕨` in this context can refer to either a left argument or no left argument, allowing a header with arguments to be used even for an ambiguous function.
 Recall that `𝕨` is the only token other than `·` that can have no value.
 If an identifier or list is given as the left argument, then the function must be called with a left argument.

+If a header consists of `𝕊` with one argument, like `𝕊 a‿b:` or `𝕊𝕩:`, the `𝕊` can be left off.
+See [case headers](#case-headers) below for examples.
+The exception is if the argument is a plain name, as in `𝕊 arg:`, because the header `arg:` is a label for an immediate block as described in the next section.

 ### Short headers

 A header can also be a plain name with no inputs, called a *label*.
 A label specifies the type of the block and gives an internal name that can be used to refer to it, but doesn't specify the inputs.